-Counterparty - The offsetting party in an exchange agreement with which a Derivative Investment is transacted, and which is not a national or international exchange.
+Counterparty - The entity with which a Derivative Investment is transacted, and which is not a national or international exchange.

-Derivative Investment - An investment in a Futures Contract, Forward Contract, swap, and all forms of options A financial instrument whose value is derived, in whole or part, from the value of one or more underlying securities or assets, or index of securities or assets.
+Derivative Investment - A financial instrument whose value is derived, in whole or part, from the value of one or more underlying securities or assets, or index of securities or assets.
 A Derivative Investment can be either an Exchange Traded Derivative or an Over the Counter (OTC) Derivative.
 For the purpose of this Policy, Derivative Investments will include:

-- All Over the Counter (OTC) Derivatives, with the exception of Bona Fide Spot Foreign Exchange Transactions, and and and mortgage-backed securities, asset-backed securities, and collateralized mortgage obligations. - As for Exchange Traded Derivatives, the definition will only include Futures Contracts, and listed Options, and cleared Swaps; in particular, the definition will not include exchange traded funds ("ETFs") and ADRsdepositary receipts ("DRs").
+- All Over the Counter (OTC) Derivatives, with the exception of Bona Fide Spot Foreign Exchange Transactions, mortgage-backed securities, asset-backed securities, and collateralized mortgage obligations. - As for Exchange Traded Derivatives, the definition will only include Futures Contracts, listed Options, and cleared Swaps; in particular, the definition will not include exchange traded funds ("ETFs") and depositary receipts ("DRs").